badalyaz/object-re-identification/README.md

 ```bash
 python3 reid_to_onnx.py -h
 ```
-## Convert model to TensorRT
+## Convert the model to TensorRT
-1.To convert ReID model to TensorRT, you should first convert the model to ONNX.
+1. To convert the ReID model to TensorRT, you should first convert the model to ONNX.

-2.Then, install TensorRT Backend For ONNX [onnx-tensorrt](https://github.com/onnx/onnx-tensorrt) library.
+2. Then, install TensorRT Backend For ONNX [onnx-tensorrt](https://github.com/onnx/onnx-tensorrt) library.

-3.Run the script below.
+3. Run the script below.

 ```bash
 onnx2trt osnet_x1_0.onnx -o osnet_x1_0.trt